 sudo nano /etc/nginx/nginx.conf

 Locate the http block and add or modify the sendfile directive.
-For optimal performance, also enable tcp_nopush, which works together with sendfile to send response headers and the beginning of a file in one packet:
+For static-file delivery, you can also enable tcp_nopush, which works together with sendfile to send response headers and the beginning of a file in one packet:

 http {